Submitting Guest Curatorial Proposals

 Donating Art Work to the Museum

-The LLM is a public non-profit, tax exempt foundation and accepts art work from artists estates and wills, as well as, art from individuals.
+The Museum is a public non-profit, tax exempt foundation and accepts art work from artist’s estates and wills, as well as, art from individuals.
 If you would like to donate art to the Museum email, write or call about what it is that you intend to donate along with a photograph or JPG of the work(s).
-Your intentions will be reviewed by the Acquisitions Committee and you will be contacted about the results of their review and how to proceed from there.

-Please note that the Museum cannot legally appraise a work of art donated to it.
+Please note that the Museum staff cannot legally appraise a work of art donated to it.
 This is the responsibility of the donor.
-The employees and volunteers of LLM are not professional appraisers.
-LLM can suggest appraisers and/or where to find such services..
+The employees and volunteers of the Museum are not professional appraisers.
+We can suggest appraisers and/or where to find such services.
+You may also wish to contact the Appraisers Association of America, Art Dealers Association of America, or the American Society of Appraisers to get more information on certain types of appraisals.